Key Takeaways:

 Tallahassee, Florida

 Florida State University is home to the FSU Coastal and Marine Laboratory.
 This top-ranked marine lab is well known for “conducting and supporting exceptional research that advances marine ecosystem science and conservation, addressing questions that are local to global in scope, range from the molecular to the ecosystem in scale, and involve the human communities within which the marine laboratory is embedded.”
-Needless to say, this makes Florida State University a popular choice among students hoping to have a career related to the ocean.
-As an official Sea Grant university, FSU can conduct many research projects each year in which both graduate and undergraduate students are often invited to participate.
-Some current research projects include the conservation and management of reef fish, anthropogenic effects on coral reefs, and macrophyte responses to climate change.
+Needless to say, this makes Florida State University a popular choice among students seeking a career related to the ocean.
+As an official Sea Grant university, FSU conducts numerous research projects each year, inviting both graduate and undergraduate students to participate.
+Some current research projects include the conservation and management of reef fish, the anthropogenic effects on coral reefs, and the responses of macrophytes to climate change.

 George Mason University